Frank Morter

 Frank William Morter (14 August 1897 – 20 December 1958) was an English cricketer.
 Morter was a right-handed batsman who bowled right-arm medium-fast.
 He was born at Downe, Kent.

-Morter made his first-class debut for Warwickshire against Yorkshire at the Fartown Ground, Huddersefield, in the 1922 County Championship.
+Morter made his first-class debut for Warwickshire against Yorkshire at the Fartown Ground, Huddersfield, in the 1922 County Championship.
 He made two further first-class appearances for the county in that same season, against Kent at Edgbaston, and Leicestershire at Aylestone Road, Leicester.
 In his three first-class appearances for the county, he took a total of 3 wickets at an average of 46.00, with best figures of 2/5.
 With the bat, he scored 13 runs at a batting average of 4.33, with a high score of 8.

 He died at Birmingham, Warwickshire, on 20 December 1958.